Prashanpt/Top_Sql_Interview_Questions/Top_sql_Questions.md

 **Compiled By** : Prashant Tripathi <br />
 **Linkedin**    : https://www.linkedin.com/in/prashanttripathi786/    <br/>
-**Note**        : I have Just Compiled the Questions So that People and get the sql script and Practise on their Local machine.
+**Note**        : I have Just Compiled the Questions So that People can get the sql script and Practise on their Local machine.
 I never claim that these Questions have been created by me.

 ## Question - 1